symfony/symfony-docs/cookbook/security/target_path.rst

 login, the user is redirected to this path, as to help them continue from the last known page they visited.

-On some occasions, this is unexpected.
-For example when the last request before logout was an XMLHttpRequest route, the user may be redirected back to an invalid route.
+In some situations, this is not ideal.
+For example when the last request URI was an XMLHttpRequest which returned a non-HTML or partial HTML response, the user is redirected back to a page which the browser cannot render.

 To get around this behavior, you would simply need to extend the ``ExceptionListener`` class and override the default method named ``setTargetPath()``.